welpo/tabi/content/blog/customise-tabi/index.md

 ## Default theme

+Use `default_theme = "dark"` to set the dark theme as the default, or `default_theme = "light"` to set the light theme as the default.

 To permanently set your site to either the dark or light theme, you need to disable the theme switcher in `config.toml` and set your preferred theme as the `default_theme`.

 For example, to have a permanent dark theme: